najihah305/aboutMe/README.md

   - Contribute to meaningful projects with a collaborative team

 📫 Let’s Connect
- - 💼 LinkedIn: (add link when ready)
+ - 💼 LinkedIn: (link will be added when ready)
  - 📧 Email: (later)

 ⭐ Always learning.
 Always building.